clarkdatalabs/mapping_R/_posts/2017-04-05-description.md

 main-class: 'css'
 color: '#2DA0C3'
 tags:
 categories:
 introduction: 'This tutorial walks through three examples demonstrating how geospatial data can be manipulated and visualized in R.'
 ---

+This tutorial walks through three examples demonstrating how geospatial data can be manipulated and visualized in R.